 Starting and finishing in Stornoway (Lewis) and Barra, you can choose the travel direction according to your preference.
 Collect your bikes on arrival and leave them at your accommodation when you leave.
 All the bikes are regularly serviced during the season so that they can be expected to whisk you safely along the 140 mile route.

-An enthusiastic, fit cyclist on his or her road-bike could easily cover the entire journey in 2 days – maybe even one – but we have designed this itinerary with the intention that it should be suitable for people of all ages and who may have only the moderate level of fitness of a typical 50 year old.
+An enthusiastic, fit cyclist on his or her road-bike could easily cover the entire journey in 2 days – maybe even one – but we have designed this itinerary with the intention that it should be suitable for adults of all ages and who may have only the moderate level of fitness of a typical 50 year old.
+We do not consider that an end-to-end cycling holiday of this type is suitable for under-12s.
 There’s also plenty of time within the schedule to wander off down a side road to see what’s at the end, or to spend a sunny afternoon lying down on a sandy beach.
 If you want to do the journey faster or bring your own bike, just talk to one of our advisors, who will be happy to prepare a new quote for a lesser number of days or a holiday without bike hire.

 We provide helmets, panniers and a mini-toolkit with each bike.
 Ideally, you should travel here with a foldable/rollable rucksack or soft bag, which you can empty into the panniers, then attach it with bungees to the rack top.
 Total capacity of the two panniers is about 40 litres.
 The bikes are all hybrid style, built for comfort, reliability and robustness.
 Wide range derailleur gears mean that you’ll be riding most hills rather than walking.
 The bikes have mudguards, rack and decent size tyres, with front suspension to help soak up the bumps.